Copywriting Niches: Yes or No? A Smart Way to Decide

 The most common question new copywriters ask me is how to get copywriting clients.
-And this question is followed quickly by whether the writer should focus on a niche.
+This question is usually followed by whether they should consider focusing on copywriting niches.

-But the other day while doing keyword research on copywriting topics, I came across some data that surprised me—in a good way.
-I discovered TONS of phrases that suggest people are searching for copywriters based on niches and specialties.
+But the other day, while doing keyword research on copywriting topics, I came across some data that surprised me and forced me to reconsider my stance.
+I discovered tons of phrases that suggest people are searching for copywriters based on niches and specialties.

 • Food copywriter